 Let’s start with the photograph, Randy Baughn’s timely snap of the shutter that captures the biggest shot in the history of the Pacers’ franchise.
 Take a close look.

 Travis Best is cornered, surrounded by men in purple.
 They are prevented from doing physical harm by clearly defined boundaries, but they are threatening.
 Scott Williams is standing behind him, shouting something.
 An open-mouthed Sam Cassell is off to his left, apparently doing the same.
 Danny Manning, Rafer Alston and Mirsad Turckan are standing nearby in passive poses but are practically close enough to touch him.
+So is a 12-year-old kid - a future coach - crouched in the corner, calmly looking up at Best with his chin resting on his hand.
 J.R.
 Reid, in street clothes, stands on the periphery.

-Ray Allen, meanwhile, is positioned to confront him but too far away to do anything about what is going to happen.
+Meanwhile Ray Allen, in the lower left, is moving toward Best to contest the shot but too far away to do anything about what is about to happen.

-They clung to it for dear life as the final seconds slowly ticked off the scoreboard before more than 18,000 emotionally drained fans and walked away with a 96-95 victory that not only won their best-of-five series but propelled them all the way to the franchise’s only NBA Finals appearance.
+What happened was a three-point shot with 16.5 seconds left in the decisive game of the Pacers’ first-round playoff series with Milwaukee on Thursday, May 4, 2000.
+It gave the Pacers a two-point lead they clung to for dear life as the seconds slowly trickled off the scoreboard at Conseco Fieldhouse and allowed them to escape with a 96-95 victory that not only captured their best-of-five series but propelled them all the way to the franchise’s only NBA Finals appearance.

 All these years later, Best considers that shot the highlight of his basketball life.

-If not for that made shot, which erased a horrible shooting game for Best, the Pacers likely lose to the Bucks and live forever with the ignominy of a No. 1 seed losing to an eighth-seeded team.
+Without that shot, which erased a horrible shooting game for Best, the Pacers likely lose to the Bucks and live forever with the ignominy of a No. 1 seed losing to an eight-seed.
 If that happens, general manager Donnie Walsh is forever second-guessed for not breaking up his aging team following the previous season’s loss to New York in the conference finals.
-Larry Bird’s coaching career is viewed in a much harsher light, too, and one of Reggie Miller’s greatest postseason performances is smothered by the fallout of a crushing defeat.
+And Larry Bird’s coaching career is viewed in a much harsher light.
+And one of Reggie Miller’s greatest postseason performances is smothered by the wet blanket of a crushing defeat.

 It’s easy to forget now, but Miller scored a playoff career-high 41 points in the game, 18 of them in a 7 ½-minute flurry in the fourth quarter.
-But he also made a key play that set up Best’s strike, a simple basketball play that would have eluded many players in the heat of the moment, and one that speaks just as highly of his ability to perform in the clutch as all those clutch three-pointers.
+But he also made a key play that set up Best’s kill shot, a fundamental decision that would have eluded many players – particularly star players - in the heat of the moment that speaks just as highly of Miller’s ability to perform in the clutch as all those historic three-pointers.

-“My recollection of that game is Reggie scoring that 41 and getting us out of that game,” Best says today from his home just outside of Springfield, Mass., where he grew up.
+“My recollection of that game is Reggie scoring that 41 and getting us out of that game,” Best says today.
 “I was happy doing my little part.”

 Best’s part was more than little.
-It was the climax of a big story of preparation, persistence, patience and basic basketball execution that will resonate for the life of the franchise.
+It was the explosive climax of preparation, persistence and patience that will resonate for the life of the franchise.
+There’s a reason it’s shown on the overhead video board every time Best flies in from his home in Springfield, Mass. to catch a home game.

-On the Pacers’ next possession, Best drove to his right past Bucks backup guard Vinny Del Negro – a fellow Springfield, Mass. native – and missed a short shot in the lane.
-Dale Davis, unable to control the ball with his left hand, missed a put-back, but the deflected rebound bounced off Bucks forward Glenn Robinson and out of bounds with 29.4 seconds left.
-A big break for the Pacers.
+From there, the Pacers needed some luck.
+Some poise, too.
+On their next possession, Best drove to his right past Bucks backup guard Vinny Del Negro – a fellow Springfield, Mass. native – and missed a short shot in the lane.
+Dale Davis, unable to control the ball cleanly, missed a lefthanded put-back, but the deflected rebound bounced off Bucks forward Glenn Robinson and out of bounds with 29.4 seconds remaining.

-After a timeout, they inbounded the ball from underneath their own basket.
-Jalen Rose passed to Best, who ran off a Davis screen and quickly fired from just inside the three-point line on the left wing.
-It hit the back of the rim and bounced to the right, where Davis managed to corral it 15 feet from of the basket.
+After a timeout, the Pacers took the ball out underneath their own basket.
+They wanted to take a quick shot to create a two-for-one opportunity so they would have time for another possession if Milwaukee scored.
+Rose inbounded to Best, who ran off a Davis screen and quickly fired a shot from just inside the three-point line on the left wing.
+It hit the back of the rim and bounded fortuitously to the right, where Davis managed to corral it 15 feet from of the basket.

-Davis flipped the ball to Miller in the right corner, but with Bucks center Ervin Johnson squaring up on him Miller gave a quick fake and dribbled hard to his right, brushing Johnson and tightrope-dribbling along the baseline.
+Davis flipped the ball to Miller in the right corner, but with Bucks center Ervin Johnson squaring up on him Miller gave a quick shot fake and dribbled hard to his right, brushing past Johnson and tightrope-dribbling along the baseline.
 It’s not clear on the broadcast, but his right foot might have grazed the end line.
-He passed to Best in the left corner and Best immediately fired a pass to Rose out front, a step outside the three-point line.
+He passed to Best in the left corner and Best immediately fired a pass out front to Rose, a step outside the three-point line.

 “The crowd is silent,” TNT announcer Marv Albert said on the broadcast.